 Best for: Organizations using HCP Terraform or Terraform Enterprise that need consistent, enforceable governance built directly into their infrastructure-as-code pipelines.

-Spacelift is a CI/CD and infrastructure automation platform purpose-built for infrastructure-as-code (IaC) workflows.
-It offers a policy-as-code framework powered by Open Policy Agent, enabling teams to enforce governance, security, and compliance across Terraform, OpenTofu, Pulumi, AWS CloudFormation, and Kubernetes deployments.
+Spacelift is an infrastructure orchestration platform purpose-built for infrastructure as code workflows.
+It offers a policy-as-code framework powered by Open Policy Agent, enabling teams to enforce governance, security, and compliance across Terraform, OpenTofu, Terragrunt, Pulumi, CloudFormation, Ansible, and Kubernetes deployments.

 With Spacelift, policies are written in Rego and applied to different decision points in the workflow, such as triggering/push events, plan/run approvals, and task execution.
 This flexibility allows platform teams to create guardrails without slowing down developer productivity.
 Policies can be version-controlled, tested, and reused, ensuring governance evolves alongside infrastructure.